sharvi2497/dc_tts/README.md

   * STEP 0.
 Prepare the data of the accented speaker in the same format as LJ Speech dataset.
 The audio of the speaker ideally should be ~1.5-2 hours long.
 Place the data inside the `dataset` folder.
   * STEP 1.
 Adjust hyper parameters in `hyperparams.py`.
 Run `python prepo.py` to create `mels` and `mags` folders.
 Make sure to delete these folders if they already exist from prior data before running `prepo.py`.
   * STEP 2.
-Copy the saved `LJ01-1` folder from pretrained model path and to `LJ01-1` in `logdir` folder.
+Copy the latest checkpoint for Text2Mel network from pretrained model path (inside LJ01-1 folder) to `LJ01-1` in `logdir` folder.
   * STEP 3.
-Run `python train.py 1` for training Text2Mel for ~670k iterations.
+Run `python train.py 1` for training Text2Mel for ~670k iterations to continue training on top of pretrained model.
   * STEP 4.
-Run `python train.py 2` for training SSRN for ~49k iterations.
+Run `python train.py 2` for training SSRN for ~49k iterations to synthesize voice for that particular speaker.

 For speech synthesis, place the latest checkpoint from `logdir` folder to `models` folder under respective `LJ01-1` and `LJ01-2` folders.